Metrics

 Overview

 To improve the efficiency of your business processes, you often find the need to collect extensive data about the daily workflows and routines within your company.
 You want to see the specific actions your employees take and the choices they make when achieving outstanding results or when performing poorly, as to optimize your processes or tools.
 The most efficient way for achieving this is through recording relevant data in the form of metrics.
-Metrics data is also useful for technical purposes like monitoring how well your hardware infrastructure handles the workload or tracking the performance of your applications.
+Metrics data is also useful for technical purposes like monitoring how well your hardware infrastructure handles the workload or tracking the performance of your apps.

 Generation